 5. Head outside

 A little fresh air can do wonders for restoring some calm and tranquillity in times of uncertainty.
+Not only can the great outdoor’s benefit your child’s wellbeing, it can also help you to relax and recooperate.

 Encourage your child to spend some time outside every day, whether it’s a run around the garden or a 10 minute stroll.